Parenting & Kids · 6 min read

 Teaching Kids About Money Before the World Does It for You

 Nobody taught me how money worked until I was already making mistakes with it.
 Credit card at 19, no savings at 25, vague anxiety about numbers for most of my twenties.
-I’m not doing that to my kids.
+I didn’t grow up poor — money just wasn’t something we talked about.
+It was treated like weather: something that happened to you, not something you managed.

 Give Them Real Money to Manage